k3erg/marantz-denon-upnpdiscovery/README.md

 # marantz-denon-upnpdiscovery
 Find marantz and Denon AVRs advertising their services by upnp.

 ## What does this package do?
 It will initiate a upnp search and report all marantz and Denon devices it can find.
+It was written to support the [marantz-denon-telnet](https://www.npmjs.com/package/marantz-denon-telnet) and [homebridge-marantz-denon-telnet](https://www.npmjs.com/package/homebridge-marantz-denon-telnet) package.

 ## How to Install this package?
 npm install marantz-denon-upnpdiscovery

 ## How to use this package?